 Is it anti-social behaviour (ASB)?

-Drug dealing and using is a criminal offence.
+Drug possession, dealing (supply), production and importation are criminal offences.
 Please report it to the police immediately.
-This includes cannabis.

 Cuckooing is a term for the takeover of a house by gangs from outside the area who use the home as a base.
-They specifically target and befriend vulnerable people (such as those with support needs, learning disabilities or mental health problems) as they may be isolated, lonely and easy to manipulate.
-The next thing the person knows, their home’s been taken over and someone from the gang is staying there – exploiting others through illegal activities such as prostitution, people trafficking, modern slavery and drug dealing.
+They specifically target and befriend vulnerable people as they may be isolated, lonely and easy to manipulate or intimidate.
+Victims experience their home’s been taken over and someone from the gang is often staying there – exploiting others through illegal activities such as prostitution, people trafficking, modern slavery and drug dealing.

 ‘County lines’ is a term used when drug gangs from big cities expand their operations to smaller towns, often using violence to drive out local dealers and then exploiting local children and vulnerable people to sell drugs.